Rs111104/WashOps360/README.md

-DryClean
+WashOps360

 Pickup & Delivery Garment Care — simple, reliable, and efficient.

 Overview

-DryClean is a prototype service that simplifies the dry-cleaning experience.
+WashOps360 is a prototype service that simplifies the dry-cleaning experience.
 Customers can schedule pickups, track the cleaning process, and get timely delivery updates.
 Admins can manage orders, update statuses, and send automated notifications.